Updated Oct. 7, 2020

-- In some cases, schools may opt to use alternative systems for video conferencing than the Department-wide Google Meet and Webex.
+In some cases, schools may opt to use alternative systems for video conferencing than the Department-wide Google Meet and Webex.
 Many schools use specific curricular tools to support their school design.
 If a parent has questions about school-specific tools, they may contact the school directly.
 HIDOE-wide systems are supported by the IT Help Desk for employees.
-The forthcoming ʻOhana Help Desk will provide support to parents and students.
+The ʻOhana Help Desk which launched on August 4, 2020 provides general technology support for parents and students.

 To satisfy the requirements of state law (HRS §302A-1132), schools shall take daily student attendance.
 School attendance procedures shall support varying school designs and learning opportunities, including in-person, online and blended instruction.
 Two options for recording attendance in HIDOE’s student information system have been provided for complex area leadership to review and select one option for the complex area.

 Parents should reach out to their child's teacher if they are unsure of how attendance is being taken.
 Parents are important partners with us in ensuring students are attending daily.

 Student activities are an integral part of the curriculum and must be maintained by adhering to current health and safety requirements while practicing necessary social and physical distancing.
 Schools should continue to promote student voice, civic engagement and responsibility as aligned to their school design model.